International Carbon Action Partnership

 The International Carbon Action Partnership (ICAP) is an international cooperative forum founded in 2007 by more than 15 government representatives.
 It brings together states and sub-national jurisdictions that have implemented or are planning to implement emissions trading systems (ETS).
 Then-Governor of California, Arnold Schwarzenegger, expressed at ICAP's founding ceremony:

 "This first-of-its-kind partnership will provide more incentives for clean-tech investment and economic growth while not letting polluters off the hook.
 And it will help renew the health of our planet."

 ICAP includes members from various jurisdictions such as the European Union, the Western Climate Initiative (WCI), the Regional Greenhouse Gas Initiative (RGGI), New Zealand, and the Tokyo Metropolitan Government.
 It provides a platform for governments to share their practical experiences and the latest knowledge on ETS.
+ICAP intends to work closely with the global Open Coalition on Compliance Carbon Markets, and Brazil's membership in ICAP should facilitate it.

 Governance

 ICAP functions as an open forum of governments and public authorities working on cap and trade systems.
 The main bodies of ICAP are the Plenary and the Steering Committee.
 The day-to-day work is supported by the ICAP Secretariat based in Berlin, Germany, under the guidance of the ICAP Co-Chairs.